KSDaemon/wampy.js/README.md

 - Have a `encode (data)` method, that returns encoded data
 - Have a `decode (data)` method, that returns decoded data
-- Have a `proTable of Contentsol` string property, that contains a proTable of Contentsol name.
-This name is concatenated with
-"wamp.2." string and is then passed as websocket subproTable of Contentsol http header.
+- Have a `protocol` string property, that contains a protocol name.
+This name is concatenated with "wamp.2." string and is then passed as websocket subprotocol http header.
-- Have a `isBinary` boolean property, that indicates, is this a binary proTable of Contentsol or not.
+- Have a `isBinary` boolean property, that indicates, is this a binary protocol or not.

 Take a look at [JsonSerializer.js](src/serializers/JsonSerializer.js) or [MsgpackSerializer.js](src/serializers/MsgpackSerializer.js) as examples.